 TB is spread through the air from one person to another.
-When a person with TB disease coughs tiny droplets spread though the air and are inhaled by other people who are in the same room.
-TB spreads like the common cold.
-The TB bacteria can also spread via the air if a person with TB disease of the lungs sneezes, speaks or sings.
+When a TB patient coughs tiny drops containing the TB bacteria circulate in the room.
+These tiny droplets are inhaled by other persons in the room.
+This is how the TB spread which is similar to the spread of the common cold.
+The TB bacteria are spread in the air when a person with TB disease of the lungs coughs, sneezes, speaks or sings.